Find Famous People Fast!

 PART FOUR: ASIA AND AFRICA

-If we went out to worship together in Turkey, what kind of church would we likely be going to?
+Q: If we went out to worship together in Turkey, what kind of building would we most likely visit?

-Who followed Nelson Mandela as president of South Africa?
-Is he still in office?
+Q: Who followed Nelson Mandela as president of South Africa?
+Is that person still in office?

-(Bonus keeping-it-real question: Just as a rough guess, how long would a Chinese warship take to cross that body of water?)
+Keeping-it-real bonus Q: Just as a rough guess, how long would a Chinese warship take to cross that body of water?

 ANSWERS: PART ONE